 All in all, there’s a negative connotation attached to it.
 That’s no surprise.
 Why?
 If you look it up in an English dictionary, you’ll see why.

 For the sake of argument, if you reached the midpoint of the world highest mountain Himalaya, would you call yourself an average achiever?
-That’s whopping over 4000 km above sea level.
+That’s whopping over 4000 km above sea level!
 Mediocre in this context, in any language is no average at all.
-In fact, for that kind of height, it’s considered to be a peak in many countries whatever yardsticks you use.
+In fact, for that kind of height, it’s considered to be a peak in many countries no matter what yardsticks you use.

 Let’s face it, whatever goals we set out to achieve, big or small, the size doesn’t matter, we’ll always feel a mountain of work in front of us anyway.
 If the first step is hard enough, let alone finish midway.